Society for Information Management: Advanced Practices Council

 Advanced Practices Council (APC) is a forum for senior IT executives who commission exclusive research and share cross-industry perspectives.
 APC was founded in 1991 by Warren McFarlan of the Harvard Business School.

 Annual conference

 From 1995 to 2002, the conference was called SIM Interchange Annual Conference.

 From 2003 to 2016, the conference was called SIMposium.

 From 2017 to 2020, the conference was called SIM Connect Live.

-In 2021, SIM partnered with TechServe Alliance to host the first-ever SIM TechExec (formerly Executive Retreat) in Amelia Island, FL.
+In 2021, SIM partnered with TechServe Alliance to host the first-ever SIM TechExec (formerly Executive Retreat) in Amelia Island, Florida.
 The two organizations co-hosted the IT & Engineering Talent Forum, a collaborative deep-dive exploration of the perennial talent challenge in IT & engineering staffing.